timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 The getting setup is **only** for the **serverless** part with **Code Engine**!

-The objective is to provide you a getting started to basic understanding of the achiteture of the sample application with running instances.
+The objective is to provide you a getting started to basic understanding of the achitecture of the sample application with running instances.

 The image shows simplified what we are doing during the `Getting Started`.